bitcraze/aideck-gap8-examples/docs/ai-examples/classification-demo.md

 ![classification](/docs/images/classification.gif)

-The used CNN is a pre-trained MobileNetV2 (alpha = 0.35, image input size=96x96x3) with a custom classification head and prepended convolutional layers to accept the grayscale/Bayer camera stream of the AI-deck and resize this to MobileNet's expected input shape.
-The example was tested on an AI-deck v1.1 with a Bayer color camera equipped.
+The CNN used in this example is a pre-trained MobileNetV2 (alpha = 0.35, image input size = 96x96x3) with a custom classification head and additional convolutional layers to process the grayscale/Bayer camera stream from the AI-deck.
+These layers resize the input to match MobileNet's expected input shape.
+The example was tested on an AI-deck v1.1 equipped with a Bayer color camera.

 CNN fine-tuning demo based on TensorFlow ["retrain classification" demo](https://github.com/google-coral/tutorials/blob/52b60653698a10e7c83c5761cf6a2acc3db57d22/retrain_classification_ptq_tf2.ipynb).